LaharB/UVM-Theory/Section_1_Reporting_Mechanisms/README.md

 <details>
  <summary><b>6.Working with Hierarchy</b></summary><br>

-From tb_top , we can set verbosity level of reporting macros for an entire heriarchy of classes.
+From tb_top , we can set verbosity level of reporting macros for an entire heirarchy of classes.

 ### Code